ROCm/aomp/docs/UBUNTUINSTALL.md

 ```
 ### NVIDIA CUDA Driver
 If you build AOMP with support for nvptx GPUs, you must first install CUDA 10.
+Note these instructions reference the install for Ubuntu 16.04.

 <b>Download Instructions for CUDA (Ubuntu 18.04)</b>
 1. Go to https://developer.nvidia.com/cuda-10.0-download-archive